geekofalltrades/data-structures/README.md

 The tree now has four methods of traversal: in\_order, pre\_order, post\_order, and breadth\_first.
 Each of these traversal methods returns a generator that iterates over the values in the tree in the specified order.
+In creating these functions, I conferred with [Mark Charyk](https://github.com/markcharyk) about how to create a recursive generator.